CarlKCarlK/rustconf24.handson/setup.md

 # Hour 2 - WASM in the Browser
-# Chrome and Chromedriver installed and on path
+# A target and tool
-chromedriver --version
-which google-chrome # Linux
-where chrome # Windows
+rustup target add wasm32-unknown-unknown cargo install wasm-pack cargo install wasm-bindgen-cli --version 0.2.93
 # Web server installed (can instead use VS Code's Live Preview)
 simple-http-server --version
-# A target and tool
-rustup target add wasm32-unknown-unknown cargo install wasm-pack cargo install wasm-bindgen-cli --version 0.2.93
+## Skipping
+## Chrome and Chromedriver installed and on path
+# chromedriver --version
+# which google-chrome # Linux
+# where chrome # Windows

 # Hour 3 - no_std